 Master Gunnery Sergeant Betsy Hill

 Flutist Master Gunnery Sergeant Betsy Hill joined “The President’s Own” United States Marine Band in August 1992.
 She was named co-principal flute in 2001 and principal flute, section leader, and section commander in 2009.
-MGySgt Hill began her musical instruction at age 11.
+Master Gunnery Sgt.
+Hill began her musical instruction at age 11.
 After graduating from Jefferson High School in Shenandoah Junction, W.V., in 1983, she earned a bachelor’s degree in music from the University of Maryland-Baltimore County where she studied with Gail Cameron Schuring.
 She earned a master’s degree in music at Florida State University in Tallahassee where she studied with Charles Delaney.

 Gunnery Sergeant Elisabeth Plunk

 Flutist Gunnery Sergeant Elisabeth Plunk joined “The President’s Own” United States Marine Band in June 2004 and was named assistant principal in 2009.
 Gunnery Sgt.
 Plunk began her musical instruction at age 6.
 Upon graduating in 1997 from Moline High School, she earned a bachelor’s degree in music from the University of Cincinnati College-Conservatory in 2001, and in 2003 received a master’s degree in music from Carnegie-Mellon University in Pittsburgh.
 Her flute instructors included Randolph Bowman of Cincinnati College-Conservatory, and Jeanne Baxtresser and Alberto Almarza of Carnegie-Mellon.